ChainAgnostic/CAIPs/CAIPs/caip-261.md

 This proposal outlines a comprehensive data framework designed to facilitate the representation, management, verification and consumption of explicit trust assertions for peers within a decentralized environment.

-The proposed data framework is designed to be flexible, extensible, and scalable, ensuring compatibility across any ecosystem and facilitating a wide range of reputation based use-cases.
+The proposed data framework is designed to be flexible, extensible, and scalable, ensuring compatibility across any ecosystem and facilitating a wide range of reputation-based use-cases.

-By establishing a common language for peer trust assertions, CAIP-261 enables diverse ecosystems to interoperate with a shared understanding of trust, benefiting from each other and creating synergies that strengthen insights calculated from the web of trust.
+By establishing a common language for peer trust assertions, this specification enables diverse ecosystems to interoperate with a shared understanding of trust, benefiting from each other and creating synergies that strengthen insights calculated from a web of trust.

 ## Specification

-CAIP-261 outlines the methods for representing peer trust assertions, managing their lifecycle, and verifying their authenticity.
+This specification outlines methods for representing peer trust assertions, managing their lifecycle, and verifying their authenticity.
-It provides as well a method for representing calculated insights from the web of trust.
+It provides as well a method for representing insights calculated from a web of trust.
 The application of graph theory to utilize these assertions is beyond the scope of this proposal, but some examples are provided.

 ### Trust Representation

-In the following diagram, we depict the process where an issuer formally asserts their trust in a subject, highlighting the foundational relationship within a peer-to-peer trust-based system.
+In the following diagram, we depict the process where an issuer of a long-lived and verifiable document formally asserts their trust in a subject, highlighting the foundational relationship within a peer-to-peer trust-based system.

 ![diagram1](https://github.com/dayksx/CAIPs/assets/77788154/e14b4bcb-afc2-4578-9e33-1c0c8bb927e2)

 #### Identifier Scheme

 ##### Peers Identification

-Trust assertions are made about, and by, peers identifiable through any form of public key derivatives, effectively bound to their owners.
+Trust assertions are made about, and by, peers identifiable through stable identifiers linked to public keys used to verify signatures made by their subjects, assumed to be effectively bound to their owners.

-Identification of peers SHOULD be done with [Decentralized Identifiers][DID] to ensure interoperability, preferably DID methods that are based on cryptographic keys, due to their inherent autonomy.
+Identification of peers SHOULD make use of a [Decentralized Identifiers][DID] ("DIDs") to facilitate interoperability, preferably from DID methods that link directly or simply to the relevant cryptographic keys.

 - **did:pkh (Public Key Hash):** This method is designed to be chain-agnostic, enabling the creation of DIDs based on public key hashes from a variety of blockchains.
 Its universality promotes interoperability and simplifies identity management across diverse ecosystems.
-This approach is particularly useful for applications that aim to operate across multiple blockchain platforms without being tied to any specific one.
+This approach is particularly useful for applications that aim to operate across multiple cryptographically-secured networks (like blockchains) without being tied to any specific one.
 - **did:key:** This method allows for the generation of DIDs directly from cryptographic public keys, supporting various key types such as ECDSA, EdDSA, Schnorr Signatures, and RSA.
 It is straightforward and self-contained, with no need for interaction with blockchain networks.
 This makes it fast and cost-effective for scenarios that do not require decentralized verification.
-- **did:web:** Though not directly tied to key pairs in the same way as others, did:web utilizes domain names to create DIDs, enabling organizations to leverage their existing domain infrastructure for identity purposes.
+- **did:web:** Though not directly tied to key pairs in the same way as others, did:web utilizes domain names to create DIDs, enabling organizations to leverage their existing domain infrastructure for verifiability purposes.
 This method bridges traditional web infrastructure with the decentralized identity ecosystem, enhancing trust and verifiability through well-known web standards.
 - **Blockchain-specific DIDs:** These methods are tightly integrated with specific blockchain platforms, such as Bitcoin (did:btcr), Ethereum (did:ethr), and Solana (did:sol).

 ##### Assertions Identification

 Assertions themselves need to be identifiable for referencing or updating purposes.
-They can utilize a [Content Identifier][CID], which is self-contained and facilitates their unique identification and retrieval.
+They MAY be identified by an IPFS [Content Identifier][CID], which is self-describing and facilitates their unique identification and retrieval.
-The CID SHOULD be encapsulated within a Uniform Resource Identifier (URI), such as the IPFS one (ipfs://), to offer a contextual identifier.
+If a CID is used, the CID SHOULD be expressed as a Uniform Resource Identifier (URI), with a registered protocol to specify (ipfs://) to offer a contextual identifier.

-The identifier of an assertion is not embedded within the document itself; however, it inherently exists and is calculable by anyone.
+The identifier used for a assertion is not necessarily embedded as a property within the document itself; in the case of deterministic [Content Identifiers][CID], it derives from the content of the document and can be calculated (or recalculated, as a checksum of its contents) by anyone.
-A Content Identifier (CID) is generated by hashing the content with a cryptographic hash function.
+A [Content Identifier][CID] (CID) is generated by hashing the content with a cryptographic hash function.
-This hash, along with metadata about the hash function, is then encoded in the Multihash format.
+This hash, along with metadata about the hash function, is then encoded in the [multihash][] format.

 #### Data Model

 All subsequent documents conform to the [Verifiable Credential Data Model](https://www.w3.org/TR/vc-data-model/) for the purpose of representation.
 However, this standard does not prescribe any specific document type, though it may recommend internationally recognized standards.

 ![diagram2](https://github.com/dayksx/CAIPs/assets/77788154/479df06f-3dd5-4c88-b396-4cfae01ff8d6)